HP - Occupational Therapy Graduate Program

 Level II Fieldwork

 The Level II Fieldwork experience provides the student with a 12-week clinical placement in a practice setting under the supervision of an approved occupational therapy clinical fieldwork educator.
 Students will practice occupational therapy assessment, interventions, measuring outcomes, and documentation.
 This course provides opportunities to apply didactic learning in clinical practice.
 Students are required to complete six months of full time fieldwork within a 24 month period.
 This 12-week course is repeated one time for a total of 24 weeks.
 Repeatable for credit - maximum 12.
-Prerequisite: admission to graduate Occupational Therapy Program.
+Prerequisite: admission to Occupational Therapy Program.
 Pass/Fail grading.
 Offered Fall, Summer.

 OT 798 Cr.1-6